akvorado/akvorado/console/data/docs/02-configuration.md

 ClickHouse database and will continue to be populated.

 It is mandatory to specify a configuration for `interval: 0`.

+When specifying a cluster name with `cluster`, the orchestrator will manage a set of replicated and distributed tables.
+No migration is done between the cluster and the non-cluster modes, therefore, you shouldn't change this setting without also changing the database.
+If you already have an existing setup, this means you need to start from scratch and copy data.
+There is currently no instruction for that, but it's mostly a matter of copying `flows` table to `flows_local`, and `flows_DDDD` (where `DDDD` is an interval) tables to `flows_DDDD_local`.

+When using `docker compose`, the provided setup for ClickHouse is not cluster-ready.
+Have a look at `docker/docker-compose-dev.yml` to see how to setup a ClickHouse cluster (but it makes little sense to have a single-node `docker compose` setup with a ClickHouse cluster).

 ### GeoIP